kaltura/playkit-android/docs/MediaConfig.md

 default Audio/Ttext track

 ### NOTE!!!
-The languages that are expected by player should match the ISO definition
+The languages that are expected by player should match the SO 639-X codes definition
 ```